AntiqueSounds/Tandem-Badge/README.md

 The software pulsates the “throbbing” chevron in the lower right.
 The power and run LEDs are also pulsed in the software (not related to the switches).

 At boot the device attempts to connect to the first SSID, if it fails it tries the second.
 If it connects, then it gets the time and offsets using the TZ parameter.
 Time is displayed at the bottom.
 The wifi is disconnected.
 Time is maintained inside the device and is updated every minute.
-THe Wifi is connected every 30 minutes to refresh and sync for clock float.
+THe Wifi is connected every hour to refresh and sync for clock float.